openfoodfacts/openfoodfacts-infrastructure/docs/promox.md

 * keep "Unprivileged container" option checked… unless you know what you do.
 * Password: put something complex and forget it, as we will connect through SSH and not the web interface
 * Create a root password - forget about it also (you will use `pct enter` or `lxc-attach`)
-* Choose template (normaly debian)
+* Choose template (normally debian)
-* Disk: try to keep a thight disk space and to avoid using nvme if it's not useful.
+* Disk: try to keep a tight disk space and to avoid using nvme if it's not useful.
 * Swap: you might choose 0B (do you really need swap ?) or a sensible value
 * Network:
   * Bridge: vmbr0 (may vary, currently vmbr1 on off2 !) - the one which is an "Internal network"